Common Cancer Myths and Misconceptions

 Cancer is a term applied to a group of over 200 conditions.
 It develops when cells mutate and begin to multiply uncontrollably, without normal cell death mechanisms in place.
 These malignant cells often spread to other parts of the body where they damage more tissue.

-Myths and misconceptions about cancer spread misinformation and can stop people from getting diagnosed and getting the proper treatment.
+Cancer myths and misconceptions spread misinformation and can stop people from getting diagnosed and getting the proper treatment.
 It can also contribute to feelings of stigma and taboo that surrounds this disease.

 Myth #1: Cancer is always fatal

-Modern medicine has made huge strides in the treatment of cancer.
+Modern medicine has made huge strides in cancer treatment.
 Cancer is no longer the death sentence it once was.
 It is estimated that 40% of people diagnosed with cancer are disease-free in 5 years.
-The 5 year survival rate is a very important benchmark to predict overall recovery from cancer.
+The 5-year survival rate is a very important benchmark to predict overall recovery from cancer.
 Early diagnosis and detection greatly improve the survival rate.